Chapter 38: Lisa & Laura, When I Lost My Ass & My Job 2,836

 I came out of anesthesia sporting a new appendage, an irreversible colostomy!
 I would suffer from the effects of major-invasive surgery for a few more days before seeing or worrying about my new stoma.

-I was wheeled into a narrow hallway, just outside the surgical suite, strapped to a gurney feeling hallowed out and in significant pain.
+I was wheeled into a narrow hallway just outside the surgical suite, strapped to a gurney, feeling hollowed out and in significant pain.

-I spotted a nurse or somebody, and in a voice weakened by six hours of surgery and general anesthesia, declared, “Hey, I thought I was supposed to be on a pain pump,” I pleaded.
+I spotted a nurse or somebody, and in a voice weakened by six hours of surgery and General anesthesia, “Hey, I was supposed to be on a pain pump,” I pleaded.
 “You’re on one,” she shouted and kept walking.

 With my right hand, I fumbled for the button on the pump and clicked it two or three times*** with my thumb.